gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 {{< /math >}}
 with $a_t = a_{t-1} + y_t$ and $b_t = b_{t-1} + 1 - y_t$.
 Here, $y_{1:0} = \emptyset$.

-To see this process in action, we provide a simple Python implementation of the sequential Bayesian update for the Beta-Bernoulli model below.
+To see this process in action, consider the following simple Python implementation of the sequential Bayesian update for the Beta-Bernoulli model below.
 This implementation allows us to update our beliefs about $\mu$ as new coin flips are observed in a data stream.

 ```python